RyKaj/Documentation/Agile/Terminology.md

 **Fibonacci Sequence**: A sequence of numbers commonly used or approximated for estimation purposes, in which each successive number beyond the second number is the sum of the two prior numbers, viz: 1, 2, 3, 5, 8, 13.
 The use of this sequence reduces the opportunity for false precision when estimating large pieces of work.

+**Flow**: Movement of the Work (Work Item) from one activity to another in the workflow through the knowledge discovery process.
+It is visualized on the Kanban Board through the series, or sequence, of dominant steps to discover new knowledge, where each activity gives us specific knowledge, and at some point there will be diminishing returns from one activity and we move on to the next dominant activity.

 **Forecast**: A plan or projection based on empirical evidence, such as the rate of work completed.

 ### G

 ### H

 **Huddle**: See Daily Scrum.

 ### I

+**Incident**: an unplanned interruption to or quality reduction of an IT service.

+**Incident Management**: The purpose of incident management is to minimize the negative impact of incidents by restoring normal service operation as quickly as possible.

 **Increment**: A usable implementation of an emergent product which is made available at a certain point in time.
 In Scrum, product increments are held to be cumulative, such that the latest increment will incorporate the value of all prior increments.